VirgilSecurity/virgil-sdk-javascript/README.md

 // Node
 // var appKeyData = new Buffer("[YOUR_BASE64_ENCODED_APP_KEY_HERE]", "base64");

-var appKey = crypto.importPrivateKey(appKeyData, appKeyPassword);
+var appKey = virgil.crypto.importPrivateKey(appKeyData, appKeyPassword);
 ```

 ### Prepare revocation request

-To make a request object to revoke a Virgil Card use `virgil.cardRevokeRequest` factory function.
+To make a request object to revoke a Virgil Card use `virgil.revokeCardRequest` factory function.
 It accepts an `options` object with the following properties:
  - **card_id** - Id of card to revoke (Required)
  - **revocation_reason** - The reason for revoking the card.
 Must be either "unspecified" or "compromised".
  Default is "unspecified"